Handel Messiah on Friday, December 5, 2025

 “It’s like having a private concert by some of the greatest opera stars around!”- Audience Member

-“I’ve seen tons of Messiah performances, including at Carnegie Hall and Lincoln Center, and this was one of the best I’ve ever seen in my life!” - Audience Member
+“I’ve seen tons of performances, including at Carnegie Hall and Lincoln Center, and this was one of the best I’ve ever seen in my life!” - Audience Member

 Please note that all performers are subject to change.